facultyai/dash-bootstrap-components/docs/components_page/components/input.md

 ## Checked item styles

-Use the `labelCheckedStyle` and `labelCheckedClassName` arguments to apply different styles to the labels of checked items.
+Use the `labelCheckedStyle` and `label_checked_class_name` arguments to apply different styles to the labels of checked items.
 When using custom inputs you can override the styles of the inputs using custom CSS.
 See the below example.

 ```css
 #checklist-selected-style